blockades/scuttle-dark-crystal/README.md

 This also works for forwarded shards, you just need to provide the root from on of the fwds.

+#### `darkCrystal.recover.async.deleteKeyPair(rootId, recipient, callback)`

+Deletes the ephemeral keypair for a particular returned shard (effectively deleting the shard).
+Takes the associated rootId and the feedId of the recipient of the associated request (the person returning the shard to be 'deleted').
+If successful, no errors will be returned in the callback.

 ### Root methods